jedld/natural_20/README.md

 # Natural20

-A toolkit to create your own text based DnD 5th Edition RPG games
+A Ruby toolkit to create your own text based DnD 5th Edition RPG games.

+Features:
+ - Accurate DnD 5e ruleset implementation using the Open Game License
+ - Line of Sight computation with Lighting simulation (dim, dark areas)
+ - Rudimentary AI and pathfinding
+ - Text based UI
+ - Easily extensible to incorporate in your own games

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile if you plan to use the game engine in an adventure of your own otherwise you can just clone this repository locally:

 ```ruby
 gem 'natural_20'